gorczakowski/dynamo-custom-nodes/README.md

 # Dynamo Custom Nodes

-This repo contains a selection of custom dynamo nodes:
+This repo contains a selection of custom dynamo nodes - code snippets from the Python nodes.
-- .dyf files
-- code snippets from the Python nodes